 Quiet and charming, the small town of Navasota, Texas flies under the radar–but there are plenty of fun things to do in Navasota that make it worth a stop.

-A railroad town that enjoyed its peak influence a century ago, the blend of past and present in Navasota is interesting to witness–and its location merely 7 miles from Washington-on-the-Brazos makes it an easy addition to a trip there.
+A railroad town that enjoyed its peak influence a century ago, the blend of past and present in Navasota is interesting to witness.

-Here’s what to do in Navasota, plus a little more information about the town itself!
+Here’s what to do in Navasota, TX, plus a brief history of the town itself!

 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.

-Navasota as we know it today first began in the mid-19th century and rapidly grew, in large part thanks to its location along railroad lines.
+The small town Navasota, as we know it today, first began in the mid-19th century and rapidly grew, in large part thanks to its location along railroad lines.

 The population declined in the mid-20th century, due in part to a loss of local businesses during the Great Depression, but also in large part due to changes in–and especially the mechanization of–the agriculture industry.